Article

 WHERE {{created_at}}

-You may notice the lack of an = test in the WHERE clause.
+You may notice the lack of an = operator in the WHERE clause.
 This abbreviated syntax exists because Field Filters handle some SQL code for you under the hood.
 For more on what’s going on here, check out Field Filters.

 With the WHERE clause in place, our code looks like this: